vega113/WaveInCloud/spec/conversation/convspec.rst

 References
 ##########

 ..
-[RFC2119] Bradner, S., "`Key words for use in RFCs to Indicate Requirement Levels <http://bitworking.org>`_", BCP 14, RFC 2119, March 1997.
+[RFC2119] Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997.